 There are ample reasons why you don’t just need to be aware about it but also must set a course of action to be ready and adhere to the GDPR data protection rules with possibly the appointment of a Data Protection Officer.

-Do not make the mistake of thinking that GDPR compliance is easy or that is only about security or technical measures.
+Do not make the mistake of thinking that GDPR compliance is easy or that it is only about security or technical measures.

 The GDPR affects organizations in many ways, beyond data security and policies.
 Moreover, you need help or at the very least a clear plan of action, including training, revisiting your data flows and processing mechanisms, privacy practices, the way you leverage third-party data and far more.